-1. THAT monitoring of consented activities at the Downer EDI Works Ltd site in the 2018-2019 year continues at the same level as in 2017-2018.
+- 1. THAT monitoring of consented activities at the Downer EDI Works Ltd site in the 2019-2020 year continues at the same level as in 2018-2019. - 2.
+THAT should there be issues with environmental or administrative performance in 2019-2020, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.